 Data Archives

-It is noted that the MOIMS area does not address all application layer functionality of a typical space data system.
+However, the MOIMS area does not address all application layer functionality of a typical space data system.
 In particular it does not address the processing of mission payload or science data.

-These functional domains are often distributed across multiple agencies, geographical sites or systems, exposing their interactions to interoperability boundaries.
-Traditionally, these functions have been deployed primarily within the ground segment of a space data system, but increasingly MOIMS functionality is also migrating on-board spacecraft, exposing their interactions to the space link.
+These functional domains are often distributed across multiple agencies, geographical sites or systems, exposing their interactions at interoperable interfaces.
+Traditionally, these functions have been deployed primarily within the ground segment of a space data system, using specialized Telemetry, Tracking, and Command (TT&C) protocols across the space link.
+Increasingly, however, MOIMS functionality is migrating on-board spacecraft, exposing the application interactions across the space link.

-SLS, SIS and CSS area standards are principally concerned with communications layer protocols that define how an information “wrapper” (file or packet) is transferred to its destination.
+SLS, SIS, CSS, and SEA area standards are principally concerned with communications layer protocols that provide services for how an information “wrapper” (file or packet) is transferred to its destination and in how to architect and secure these widely distributed systems.
 In contrast, MOIMS area standards are principally concerned with the format and meaning of the contained information that is exchanged between application layer functions.
 Two approaches have been taken in the standardisation of MOIMS information:

-Specification of a data format that can be used for information exchange.
-Only the data format is standardised.
+Specification of data formats that can be used for information exchange, where only the data format is standardised.

 Specification of a service that can be used for both information exchange and control.
 Both the pattern of interaction between service provider and consumer and the format of exchanged information is standardised.